Campaign season officially kicks off in Japan for Oct 31 general election

-TOKYO - Election season officially kicked off in Japan on Tuesday (Oct 19) as candidates fanned out across the country in hopes of winning over voters in a general election set for Oct 31.
+Election season officially kicked off in Japan yesterday as candidates fanned out across the country in hopes of winning over voters in a general election set for Oct 31.

-Prime Minister Fumio Kishida, 64, who dissolved the Lower House just 10 days into his tenure, was pulled off the campaign trail - scrapping two appearances in north-east Akita prefecture - as he rushed back to Tokyo over a North Korea missile launch on Tuesday.
+Prime Minister Fumio Kishida, 64, who dissolved the Lower House just 10 days into his tenure, was pulled off the campaign trail - scrapping two appearances in Akita prefecture in the north-east - as he had to rush back to Tokyo following a North Korea missile launch.

 The poll, in which 1,051 candidates are vying for 465 seats, has been framed as a clash between the ruling coalition led by the Liberal Democratic Party (LDP) and Komeito, and an opposition that has tried to largely put up a united front in a bid to up their chances in unseating the LDP.

-At the west exit was incumbent LDP candidate Masaaki Taira, 54, a five-term Lower House lawmaker representing the Tokyo No. 4 Constituency who is gunning for his sixth.
+At the west exit of the station was incumbent LDP candidate Masaaki Taira, 54, a five-term Lower House lawmaker representing the Tokyo No. 4 Constituency who is gunning for his sixth.

 He had star power in the form of the popular former administrative reform and vaccination minister Taro Kono, 58, whose draw was evident from the estimated 200 people who tuned in.